 Side Effects of Addiction and Dependency

 Every drug causes a different set of medical problems.
-The professional staff at Drug Treatment Centers New Brunswick oversees their patients’ drug detoxification phase and understands the depth of attention a drug addiction may need.
+The professional staff at the available drug treatment centers in New Brunswick oversee their patients' drug detoxification phase and understands the depth of attention a drug addiction may need.
 One key component of understanding withdrawal symptoms is to know which areas of the body the abused substance is interacting with.

 The drugs which cause neurological problems include:

 If the addict still cannot accept they have a problem, giving them an understanding of the damage being done to the brain and body may help nudge them towards seeking help.
 The side effects vary based on the type of substance abused:

 If the addict is using a hallucinogen, the side effects include high blood pressure, reduced inhibitions, mental changes of perception and tremors.

 For marijuana users, the side effects include lethargy, mood changes, paranoia and anxiety in some users.

 Excessive alcohol users and binge drinkers suffer from an overall decrease in brain function, over time due to the release of glutamate in the brain.